cypherpunk-academy/2064/en/062_2023_Class meeting.md

 "Yes, Sophie," another one.

 Sophie: "Okay, but you have to help me."
-She took her bag, sat down at the table in the back corner of the window, unpacked her stationery and started.
+She took her bag, sat down at the table in the back corner of the window, unpacked her stationery, and started.
 Kevin followed her and sat down in front of her on the table.

 The door bursts open.